 Students on cycle ergometers performing an exercise test with external sport specific stimuli and constant feedback.

-At any given time in our facilities you’ll find an array of high level athletes, students, sports scholars, LJMU sports teams, recreational athletes and others involved in performance, exercise testing or at work on a wide range of projects.
-They’ll be putting themselves through various physical, physiological and movement assessments or undertaking clinical or psychological measures and observations.
+At any given time in our facilities you’ll find an array of elite athletes, students, sports scholars, the public, LJMU sports teams, recreational athletes and others involved in performance, exercise testing or as participants in research projects.